Which place is cheaper, San Diego or New Orleans?

 You'll find live music and food around the city of New Orleans.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-Visitors enjoy the nightlife and live music when visiting the hip coastal city of San Diego.
+Visitors enjoy the nightlife and live music when visiting the relaxed coastal city of San Diego.
 It's also a great beach destination, too.
 Most people visit for the beaches.
 One day is usually not enough time for a trip here as there is plenty to do.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 You'll find food and nightlife around the energetic destination of New Orleans.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.